Stopping power of electrons in a semiconductor channel for swift point charges

 It is important to compare Eq.(11) with the result based on the higher-order response function approach \cite{Esbensen90,Pitarke95} for a polarizable medium to characterize the induced (retarding) electric field at the swift-projectile position.
 There, at the RPA \cite{Lindhard54} level, one obtains

 Figure 1 contains the experimental data denoted by open circles and open triangles with error bars.
 They are taken from Fig. 4 of \cite{Andersen89}, where the two corresponding thickness for Si detector-target were also indicated.
 The solid curve is based on Eq.(11), the dashed one on Eq.(12).
 To implement these theoretical expressions, an $r_s=2 a_0$ for the system Wigner-Seitz radius, i.e., density parameter, is employed.
 At that value $\Lambda\simeq{0.66/a_0}$ in our modeling, thus $(\Lambda)^{-1}<{r_s}$.
-A mathematical equivalence of the two forms for the sign-coefficient would result in $\Lambda=(3\pi/4)(\Omega_{pl}/v)<<{(r_s)^{-1}}$.
+A mathematical equivalence of the two forms for the sign-coefficient would result in $\Lambda(v)=(3\pi/4)(\Omega_{pl}/v)<<{(r_s)^{-1}}$.
 One might regard such a deduced form as conveying information on the dynamical response of the medium in a stationary (Poisson-equation-based) self-consistent field approximation for swift-ion screening.
-However, this adiabatic parametrization in the first term of Eq.(10) would results in its numerical doubling in contradiction with channeling data.
-Mathematically, the tuning of $\Lambda$ results in a re-balancing \cite{Nagy20} of the two leading terms in the perturbative stopping power.
+This adiabatic parametrization in the first term of Eq.(10) would results in its numerical doubling in contradiction with channeling data.
+And a large volume, $V\propto{[\Lambda(v)]^{-3}}$ with interacting system particles, is excluded from local binary elastic scattering.
+Mathematical tuning of $\Lambda$ results in a re-balancing \cite{Nagy20} of the two leading terms in the perturbative stopping power.